Deprecation of features

 Experimental features

-During a development release series (such as the 1.1.x series), some features may be marked as “experimental”.
+Sometimes new features may be marked as “experimental”.
 Such features are liable to change without going through the normal deprecation procedure.
-This includes changing on-disk formats for data stored by the feature, and breaking API and ABI compatibility between releases for the feature.
+This includes changing on-disk formats for data stored by the feature, and breaking API compatibility within a release series for the feature (however we won’t break ABI compatibility).
 Such features are included in releases to get wider use and corresponding feedback about them.

 Deprecation in the bindings